Work to Work UAE industrial safety + applied AI Book site survey

 • Recommendation for one pilot zone with success criteria

-• Email-ready summary to circulate internally
+• A clear summary to circulate internally

 Use the checklist and pilot page to move the conversation faster.